College of Agriculture, Biotechnology & Natural Resources

 Curtis Waite Memorial Desert Garden

 Located next to the Clark County Fairgrounds' Fine Arts Building is the Curtis Waite Memorial Desert Garden.
-It is maintained by Cooperative Extension and our Master Gardener Volunteers in collaboration with community partners.
+It is maintained by Extension and our Master Gardener Volunteers in collaboration with community partners.
 During the Clark County Fair, go on a tour guided by our Master Gardeners.
 Enjoy the pomegranate, lemon, bottle brush and palm trees; the rose and cactus gardens; and the wandering pathways, fountain and garden pool.

 Desert Demonstration Garden

 Extension's Pahrump Master Gardener Volunteers maintain the Desert Demonstration Garden, which features landscape and fruit trees, shrubs and plants suitable for the Mojave Desert climate, plus seasonal vegetable beds to show what you can grow to feed yourself and your family.
 The garden is free and open to the public.

 Desert Green, Commercial Water Conservation Training

 Desert Green is in its eleventh year and is designed to educate commercial clientele in the Green Industry as well as others who have an interest in water conservation issues.
 A committee representing the industry implements the training.
 Desert Green is chaired by one industry representative and one Extension representative.
 The program is presented once a year, with 36 classes taught in a two-day period.